muSpectre/muGrid/doc/dev-docs/source/NewMaterial.rst

       S_{ij} &= C_{ijkl}\left(E_{kl}-e_{kl}\right), \\
    \end{align}

 where :math:`\mathbb C` is the elastic stiffness tensor and :math:`\mathbf e` is the local eigenstrain.
-Note that the implementation sketched out here is the most convenient to quickly get started with using **µSpectre**, but not the most efficient one.
+Note that the implementation sketched out here is the most convenient to quickly get started with using *µ*\Spectre**, but not the most efficient one.
 For a most efficient implementation, refer to the implementation of :cpp:class:`muSpectre::MaterialLinearElastic2`.

 The :cpp:class:`muSpectre::MaterialMuSpectre` class
 ***************************************************